oubino/z_disk/README.md

     -hy Size of histogram in y direction
     -hz Size of histogram in z direction
-    -s Delimeter separating the items - currently supported either comma or tab -bs Bins or size, should be either bins or size, to specify whether sizes above should be interpreted as the number of bins or the size of each bin
+    -s Delimeter separating the items - currently supported either comma or tab -bs Specify whether sizes above should be interpreted as the number of bins or the size of each bin, should be either bins or size

 The following args are optional
     -c Name of the channel column in the data